Foresight on AI: Policy considerations

 The internet is an integral part of Canadians’ everyday lives.
 Young people, in particular, rely on it as a source of friendshipsFootnote 5 and information.Footnote 6 Across the wider population, 95% of Canadians over the age of 15 use the internetFootnote 7 and 75% engage in online bankingFootnote 8 and shopping.Footnote 9 Nearly half of all households have internet-enabled smart devices.Footnote 10

 While more websites exist than ever before, most people’s experience of the internet is dominated by a small handful of massive companies.
-As an online joke puts it, “the internet is five giant websites showing screenshots and text from the other four.”Footnote 11 Today, 65% of all internet traffic is to domains owned by Alphabet, Meta, Netflix, Microsoft, Tik Tok, Apple, Amazon, or Disney.Footnote 12 Google accounts for 91% of all internet searches.Footnote 13
+As an online joke puts it, “the internet is 5 giant websites showing screenshots and text from the other 4.”Footnote 11 Today, 65% of all internet traffic is to domains owned by Alphabet, Meta, Netflix, Microsoft, Tik Tok, Apple, Amazon, or Disney.Footnote 12 Google accounts for 91% of all internet searches.Footnote 13

 Advertising funds the provision of free online services and the online creator economy.Footnote 14 Alphabet, Meta, Apple, Microsoft, and Amazon each earn billions from online advertising.Footnote 15 Companies invested US$46.7 billion in 2021 in optimizing their website design to rank more favourably on search engines, get more traffic, and generate more ad revenue.Footnote 16